Cataract and Post Op Information

-Single Point of Access (SPoA) Information
+Cataract Referrals: Single Point of Access (SPoA)

 September 2025 (Communication from the ICB):

-Single Point of Access (SPoA) for cataracts is now live and this is the only route for cataract referrals in Hampshire and Isle of Wight.
+Single Point of Access (SPoA) for cataracts is now live and this is the only route for cataract referrals in HIOW ICB.
+Even if that patient is unsuitable for DORA (see referral process), the referral must still go via SPoA.

 Hospitals outside of Hampshire, including Bournemouth